Kelio and GDPR

 Right to be forgotten (Article 17): the deletion of data and all technical traces can be performed in Kelio software.
-This can be carried out by a Kelio administrator, at the request of an individual with proof of identity.
+This can be carried out by a Kelio administrator, on request from an individual with proof of identity.
 In HR, this right is restricted by the statutory obligations regarding retention and deletion of documents.
 Kelio includes a customisable automatic clearing function, to trigger the deletion of data once the relevant retention period has expired.

-Data portability (Article 20): the reporting and export of data in standard formats (PDF, Excel, CSV) is provided in Kelio, allowing the extraction of data by software administrators.
+Data portability (Article 20): the reporting and export of data in standard formats (PDF, Excel, CSV) is offered by Kelio, enabling data extraction by software administrators.

-The GDPR introduces the notion of accountability of the organisation.
-It has a duty to be proactive in terms of data protection and to demonstrate this by means of a requirement for minimum documentation.
+The GDPR introduces the notion of the organisation's accountability.
+It has a duty to be proactive about data protection and to demonstrate this through the minimum documentation requirements.

-Provision of a pre-completed template of the data processing register for Kelio, to help with completing the minimum documentation requirement as specified in the GDPR (Article 30).
+Provision of a pre-completed template of the data processing register for Kelio, to facilitate completion of the minimum documentation requirement set out in the GDPR (Article 30).

 Bodet Software's response to the GDPR

 Companies and organisations (the "Data Controller") retain full responsibility for the management and protection of personal data, whether the processing activity is performed in-house or subcontracted to a third party.

 Bodet Software is a "Data Processor" for its customers in the context of the services it offers for hosting in SaaS mode, software integration and support/maintenance.
 Beyond the existing security measures already in place (software security, surveillance of premises, backups, regular security audits, etc.), Bodet Software has implemented additional measures with a view to increasing its compliance with the requirements set out in the GDPR: